sida-b/restaurant-dashboard/README.md

 Third, I identified the best and worst performing pizza in terms of revenue and quantity sold.

 In conclusion, the pizza place earns the highest revenue around the second quarter and has the most orders in the third quarter.
 Orders are highest during Friday and during 12-1 pm and 5-6 pm.
 The store is recommended to create promotions and bundle during this period due to the high number of customers to increase sales.
-The restaurant sells 4 categories of pizza, with the Classic being the best selling.
-Lastly, the Brie Carre Pizza should be removed from menu due to its low sales.
+The restaurant sells 4 categories of pizza, with the classic being the best selling.
+Lastly, The Brie Carre Pizza should be removed from menu due to its low sales.